About UHCL’s Alternative Certification Program Information (ACP)

 - Enrollment in TCED 4079 in subsequent semesters while finishing program requirements; and

-- Yearly eligibility audits.
+- Periodic eligibility audits.

 Once the candidate has completed all course requirements, candidate will be given information on how to apply for a standard teaching certification.
-There is a $77 TEA fee for the standard teaching certificate.

 For more information about the program, contact UHCL College of Education, 281-283-3600.